 Warnings from environmentalists about the dangers of climate change have become louder and louder over the past few years.
 If we don’t drastically cut carbon emissions, there could be serious repercussions for the planet.

-The United Nations Sustainable Development goals (SDGs) look to tackle some of today’s biggest global issues and SDG 13 covers climate action.
+The United Nations’ Sustainable Development Goals (SDGs) look to tackle some of today’s biggest global issues, and one of them, SDG 13, covers climate action.

-As part of the University Impact Rankings, Times Higher Education has produced a ranking focusing on how universities are contributing to climate action.
-Some of the measures considered as part of the ranking are low carbon energy use, the presence of a university-wide climate action plan, and working with local or national government to address climate change planning.
+As part of the 2023 Impact Rankings, Times Higher Education has produced a ranking focusing on how universities are contributing to climate action.
+Some of the measures taken into account for the ranking are low-carbon energy use, a commitment to carbon-neutrality and working with local or national governments to address climate change.
 You can read more about the methodology here.

 Top five universities for climate action

 Since 2010, the University of British Columbia has had a climate action plan in place called Climate Action 2020.
-Some of the measures laid out in the plan include aims to reduce greenhouse gas emissions by 100 per cent by 2050, to use the university as a lab to develop climate change solutions and to take full account for the costs of its decisions on sustainability.
+Some of the measures laid out in the plan include aims to eliminate greenhouse gas emissions by 2050, to use the university as a lab to develop climate change solutions and to take full account for the costs of its decisions on sustainability.

 The university also organises UBC Reads Sustainability, a forum where students across disciplines can discuss issues on sustainability.
 The forum is part book club, part lecture series.

-The university has a website dedicated to sustainability, where students can find out more about what the university is doing to be more sustainable, upcoming events, tips on how to be more environmentally friendly and student groups on climate action.
+UBC has a website dedicated to sustainability, where students can find out more about what the university is doing to be more sustainable, upcoming events, tips on how to be more environmentally-friendly and student groups on climate action.